eneerge/webconnex/README.md

 I primarily write these extensions for the benefit of my organization.
 I attempt to write code as generic as possible so that it can be reused.
 However, it's certainly possible you may have trouble implementing for your site.

 I am not interested in developing a "framework" or using X design methodology.
 I am open to suggestions, but I prefer keeping the code simple and easy to copy and paste as needed.
 Also note that I may be wrong in my approach to "keeping it simple" in some cases, so definitely correct me.

+## Instructions
+Navigate into the "GivingFuel" folder to see more info.